 General

-The Video Decoding Engine (VDE) enables the decoding, the synchronization and the formatting of media streams which are one or more aggregated elementary streams a part of thereof.
+The Video Decoding Engine (VDE) enables the decoding, the synchronization and the formatting of associated media streams into elementary streams.
 The media streams are fed through the Input Video Decoding Interface (IVDI) of the VDE and provided to the subsequent elements of the rendering pipeline via the Output Video Decoding Interface (OVDI) in their decoded form.
-Between the input and the output, the VDE extracts and merges independently decodable regions from a set of input media streams via the input formatting function and generates a set of elementary streams fed to the video decoder instances which run inside the engine.
+Between the input and the output, the VDE may extract and/ore merge independently decodable regions from a set of input media streams via the input formatting function to generate a set of elementary streams that are fed into the video decoder instances, which run inside the engine.
 The VDE can execute a merging operation or an extraction operation on the input media streams such that the number of running video decoder instances is different from the number of input media streams that are required by the application.
 For example, a VDE might not be capable of decoding a single 4K input media stream with one decoder instance, but it might be able to decode some of the independently decodable regions, at a lower resolution, present in that input media stream.
-In this case, the VDE should verify the availability of sufficient resources to run those video decoder instance in parallel.
+In this case, the VDE should verify the availability of sufficient resources to run those video decoder instances in parallel.

 Figure 1 represents the architecture for the VDE and the associated IVDI and OVDI interfaces.